-When did Daylight Saving Time 2018 begin and when will DST end?
+When does Daylight Saving Time 2019 end?
 Find dates here—as well as the history of Daylight Saving Time, which highlights the seemingly endless debate about saving daylight and changing our clocks.

 The Old Farmer’s Almanac (around since the beginning of time or, at least, Benjamin Franklin’s day) answers your frequent questions …